HsiangHung/Machine_Learning_Note/Bayesian_MCMC/README.md

 <a href="http://www.codecogs.com/eqnedit.php?latex=P(D)&space;=&space;\int&space;P(D|\theta)P(\theta)d\theta" target="_blank"><img src="http://latex.codecogs.com/gif.latex?P(D)&space;=&space;\int&space;P(D|\theta)P(\theta)d\theta" title="P(D) = \int P(D|\theta)P(\theta)d\theta" /></a>

-Note since θ is continuous, we implement integral rather than summation.
+Note since θ is continuous, we implement integral rather than summation

+$$P(D) = \int P(D|\theta)P(\theta)d\theta$$

 If we had multiple views of what the fairness of the coin is (but didn't know for sure), then this tells us the probability of seeing a certain sequence of flips for all possibilities of our belief in the coin's fairness.

 ### Coin-flipping example I: A fair coin [[QuantStart Team, 1]][Bayesian Statistics: A Beginner's Guide]